 - Prograf contains polyoxyethylene hydrogenated castor oil that may, in a small number of patients, lead to a severe allergic reaction.
 If you have previously had such a problem, please inform your doctor. - Prograf contains 81 vol % ethanol (alcohol), i.e. up to 638 mg per dose, equivalent to 16 ml beer, 7 ml wine per dose.
-Harmful for those suffering from alcoholism.
-To be taken into account in pregnant or breast-feeding women, children and high-risk groups such as patients with liver disease or epilepsy.
+The small amount of alcohol in this medicine will not have any noticeable effects.